nibeditans/Time-Series-Analysis-Forecasting-with-Nutrition-Data/README.md

 * Building strong intuition around trends and seasonality
 * Communicating insights clearly using **Power BI** and **Tableau**

+Check out the complete article I have written on this Project: [Building a Real-World Time Series Project with Nutrition Data](https://nsdsda.medium.com/building-a-real-world-time-series-project-with-nutrition-data-eff2970c2c8f).

+If you wanna explore from the very basic, go for this first: [Handling Dates, Times & Time Series Data in Pandas](https://pub.towardsai.net/handling-dates-times-time-series-data-in-pandas-d4e8fcc46c62).

 ## What I Wanted to Achieve?